-An occurrence is defined as an unauthorized absence, two (2) tardies, two (2) early departures, two (2) excessive breaks, or two (2) missed time clock punch-ins/outs.
-The total number of days or partial days that an employee is unavailable for work due to unauthorized absence are considered when applying discipline, as outlined in the table below.
+An occurrence is defined as an unapproved absence, two (2) tardies or two (2) missed time clock punchins/outs.
+The total number of days or partial days that an employee is unavailable for work due to unapproved absence are considered when applying discipline, as outlined in the table below.

-Unauthorized Absences
+Unapproved Absences

-An absence is deemed unauthorized when an absence of more than one hour is not covered by an approved leave (e.g., sick, FMLA, vacation, compensatory or exchange time).
+An absence is deemed unapproved when an absence of more than one hour is not covered by an approved leave (e.g., sick, FMLA, vacation, compensatory or exchange time).

-Employees will be docked pay for all hours missed due to unauthorized absences.
+Employees will be docked pay for all hours missed due to unapproved absences.